 The drug InO targets leukemia and lymphoma cells.
 It binds to a protein on the surface of the leukemia or lymphoma cell (called CD22), and then delivers a chemotherapeutic drug (calicheamicin) in the cell.
 CD22 only occurs on leukemia and lymphoma cells, and on some mature blood cells.

-In Europe and North America InO has already been approved (‘registered’) for the treatment of adults with relapsed/refractory ALL, but it has not yet been registered as a drug for the treatment of children.
+In Europe InO has already been approved (‘registered’) for the treatment of adults with relapsed/refractory ALL.
+In North America and Japan, it has also been registered as a drug for the treatment of children with relapsed/refractory BCP-ALL, based on the results of the first phase of this study.

-Phase 1 of this study was recently completed.
-In this phase the safe dose of InO was determined, and approximately 40 children were treated with the same InO dose.
+In the first phase of this study the safe dose of InO was determined, and approximately 40 children were treated with the same InO dose.
 More than 80% of these children achieved complete remission.
 In 94% of the children who achieved remission no minimal residual disease was present.
 The latter is important because the results of a stem cell transplantation, which is usually required after achieving complete remission, are much better when there is no or very little residual disease detectable.

 This study is being performed by a collaboration of universities and pediatric hospitals throughout Europe.
 This European group is called ITCC.